Xilinx/mlir-aie/AIEDialect.md

     AIE.end
 ```

-Comceptually, the AIE.dmaStart operation is a terminator that either passes
+Conceptually, the AIE.dmaStart operation is a terminator that either passes
 control to a basic block containing DMA operations (through its first successor)
 or to a basic block for another dmaStart, to an AIE.end operation.